CiscoDevNet/NSO-Playground-Local-Install/README.md

   - `$NCS_DIR` is a handy environment variable.
   - Use `env | grep -i ncs` to see the environment variables available by `ncs`.
 - The directory structure of the workspace matters, consider it when creating an example.
+- Always add a README.md file to the root directory of your repository with instructions on how to setup or run your example.
 - Use the **preview** feature (right click) in VS Code to the see the markdown files formatted.

    <img src="img/preview_md.png" width="1000px" height="auto" alt="markdown file">